History of glass: Iran

-Glass tubes containing kohl have also been found in Iranian Azerbaijan and Kurdistan Province, belonging to the Achaemenid period.
+Glass tubes containing kohl have also been found in Iranian, belonging to the Achaemenid period.
 During this time, glass vessels were usually plain and colorless.
 By the Seleucid and late Parthian era, Greek and Roman techniques were prevalent.
 During the Sasanian period, glass vessels were decorated with local motifs.

+Levant and Anatolia

+A glassmaking crucible was discovered at Alalakh in the Amuq Valley of Turkey during the excavation seasons 2011–2014.
+This is the earliest evidence for glassmaking in the Syro-Levantine zone – the area which became famous for glassmaking later on.
+This material is "contemporary with, or even slightly earlier" than the fourteenth-century BC dates from Egypt.

+The discovery provides the earliest evidence for Late Bronze Age glassmaking outside of Egypt and the central Mesopotamia.

+This production area may be associated with the Kingdom of Mitanni.
+According to the authors, this geographical area can be linked to the descriptions of glassmaking in cuneiform tablets, which provides some additional historical context.

+A glass bottle fragment from Büklükale, in central Turkey, is estimated to be around 1600 BC old.
+This may represent the oldest glass work in Anatolia.
+The fragment is from the Hittite Empire period.
+It is unusually large compared to other glass bottles from Mesopotamia at the time.
+A production centre of glass may have existed in this area of Anatolia.

 India

-Evidence of glass during the chalcolithic has been found in Hastinapur, India.
+Evidence of glass during the Chalcolithic has been found in Hastinapur, India.
 The earliest glass item from the Indus Valley civilization is a brown glass bead found at Harappa, dating to 1700 BCE.
 This makes it the earliest evidence of glass in South Asia.
-Glass discovered from later sites dating from 600 to 300 BEC displays common colors.
+Glass discovered from later sites dating from 600 to 300 BCE displays common colors.

 Texts such as the Shatapatha Brahmana and Vinaya Pitaka mention glass, implying they could have been known in India during the early first millennium BCE.
 Glass objects have also been found at Beed, Sirkap and Sirsukh, all dating to around the 5th century BCE.
-However, the first unmistakable evidence for widespread glass usage comes from the ruins of Taxila (3rd century BEC), where bangles, beads, small vessels, and tiles were discovered in large quantities.
+However, the first unmistakable evidence for widespread glass usage comes from the ruins of Taxila (3rd century BCE), where bangles, beads, small vessels, and tiles were discovered in large quantities.
 These glassmaking techniques may have been transmitted from cultures in Western Asia.

-The site of Kopia, in Uttar Pradesh, is the first site in India to locally manufacture glass, with items dating between the 7th century BCE to the 2nd century ce.
+The site of Kopia, in Uttar Pradesh, is the first site in India to locally manufacture glass, with items dating between the 7th century BCE to the 2nd century CE.
 Early Indian glass of this period was likely made locally, as they differ significantly in chemical composition when compared to Babylonian, Roman and Chinese glass.

 By the 1st century AD, glass was being used for ornaments and casing in South Asia.
 Contact with the Greco-Roman world added newer techniques, and Indians artisans mastered several techniques of glass molding, decorating and coloring by the succeeding centuries.
 The Satavahana period of India also produced short cylinders of composite glass, including those displaying a lemon yellow matrix covered with green glass.